shrivathsap/pygame-experitments/langton-ant/readme.txt

 another simulation, see readme of game of life

-I forgot what the controls where, left-click and space probably
+I made this a couple of years ago and I forgot what the controls were. left-click and space probably